-- Liabilities should, under IFRS17, incorporate the fair market value of investment guarantees that are implicit investment options. - Smoothing methods should be tested under a variety of investment, interest and inflation scenarios.
-In particular, they should be robust to long periods of underperformance, such as experienced in the 1970s or in Japan since 1990. - Discretions should be clearly described with the associated boundaries included, so that sufficient equity between cohorts is maintained.
+- Liabilities will, under either AASB 9 or AASB17, incorporate the fair value of investment guarantees that are implicit investment options. - Smoothing methods ought to be tested under a variety of investment, interest and inflation scenarios.
+In particular, they need to be robust to long periods of underperformance, such as experienced in the 1970s or in Japan since 1990. - Discretions need to be clearly described in contractual wording and in communication with policyholders with the associated boundaries included, so that sufficient equity between cohorts is maintained.

-Mortality smoothing introduces similar considerations, noting the mortality uncertainty discussed in section 4.6.4.
+Mortality smoothing introduces similar considerations, noting the mortality uncertainty discussed in Section 4.1.4.